linasobhy8-source/koloonline-Amazon-Store/SECURITY.md

 ## ⚙️ Infrastructure Security

-The project relies on:
+The system operates using trusted third-party services:

-- Firebase Firestore (data source)
+- Firebase Firestore (data storage)
-- Vercel (hosting platform)
+- Vercel (hosting infrastructure)
-- Google services (analytics & tracking)
+- Google services (analytics and tracking)

 ---

-## 📌 Privacy
+## 📌 Privacy Statement

-We do not collect personal sensitive data.
+We do not collect or store sensitive personal data.

-Only anonymized analytics data is used to improve performance and user experience.
+Only anonymized usage analytics are used to improve performance, usability, and content relevance.